njch5/oo-ride-share/README.md

 -   store and manage this data into separate collections

 The `TripDispatcher` does the following:
--   on instantiation, loads and creates `Trip`s, `User`s, and stores them into collections
+-   on instantiation, loads and creates `Trip`s, and `User`s, and stores them into collections

 The `TripDispatcher` instance is able to: